 Women’s Health Matters spoke to Behnaz Abedi and Nicole Bourgeois, registered dietitians with the Family Practice Care Centre at Women’s College Hospital, about who might benefit from taking a multivitamin.

 Prebiotics and probiotics: what's the difference?

 Women’s Health Matters spoke to Behnaz Abedi, registered dietician, Family Practice Care Centre at Women’s College Hospital, about the differences between prebiotics and probiotics.

 Women’s Health Matters spoke to Dr. Jeff Stal, a gastroenterologist at Women’s College Hospital, about the relationship between heartburn and acid reflux.

-In January, we asked Dr. Danielle Martin, a family physician with the Women’s College Hospital Family Practice Health Centre, for some realistic resolutions that can make a real difference for a healthier 2012.Jump to top page
+We asked Dr. Danielle Martin, a family physician with the Women’s College Hospital Family Practice Health Centre, for some realistic health resolutions that can make a real difference.